Danoative/Sudoku-CSharp/README.md

+This one is for the purpose of modifying the old search agent to a fully-fleshed DFS algorithm and is used for univeristy project only.
+Source code from: Nayan
 ## Sudoku Game
 Sudoku Game Generator, Validator, and Solver with Easy, Medium and Hard Modes.
 Also, with 4x4 and 9x9 Grid.